zetavg/chromium-website/site/chromium-os/how-tos-and-troubleshooting/debugging-tips/host-file-access/index.md

 ## USB stick (sneakernet)

-You can put files (typically a full Chromium OS image build with `build_image`) onto a USB stick, insert it into the target, mount the device and access the files from there.
+You can put files (typically a full ChromiumOS image build with `cros build-image`) onto a USB stick, insert it into the target, mount the device and access the files from there.

 ## Using sshfs